tsahara/r7rs/content/prog.md

   (list x y))                \ev (2 1)%
 \end{scheme}

-\todo{Shinn: This description is hideous.
-Cowan: But now less hideous than before.}

 Macros can expand into definitions in any context that permits them.
 However, it is an error for a definition to define an